Find out about group and divisional VAT registration and the forms you should use to apply.

 5.2 When VAT is due on supplies between group members

 Supplies of some services between group members are not disregarded but are subject to a charge, known as the section 43(2A) intra-group charge.
 The services concerned are those to which the general rule for business-to-business supplies of services, covered in section 7A(2)(a) of the VAT Act 1994, applies.
 This general rule for the supply of services has been in effect since 2010.
-Details can be found in Place of supply of services (VAT Notice 741A) (from 1 January 2010).
+Details can be found in Place of supply of services (VAT Notice 741A).

 There are special rules for valuing the section 43(2A) charge due on intra-group supplies of these services.
 Section 7 provides full guidance on when the charge is due and how you should calculate it.

-Supplies of services between an overseas establishment of a company in the UK VAT group and members of the UK VAT group, including the UK establishment of the company itself making the supplies may be subject to VAT.
+Supplies of services between an overseas establishment of a member of a UK VAT group and members of the UK VAT group, including the UK establishment of the member itself making the supplies may be subject to VAT.
 This is as a result of the Skandia judgement, section 8 provides guidance on when the supplies would be subject to VAT.

 5.3 What happens if the group is partly exempt